 Robert Fisher has been CEO of several businesses in the global publishing and retail bookselling industries.
-His leadership has involved multinational subsidiaries in the UK, South Africa, New Zealand and Australia.
+His leadership has included multinational subsidiaries in the UK, South Africa, New Zealand and Australia.

-Throughout his career, Robert has been involved in forming or reconstructing businesses around collaboration, relationships in each leadership team, and jointly conceived change and development strategies.
+Throughout his career, Robert has been involved in forming, reconstructing and growing businesses around collaboration, relationships in leadership teams, and jointly conceiving change and development strategies.

-Robert enjoys travel, music, photography and reading.
+Robert enjoys travel, music, photography, reading and volunteering with Rotary International.
 He is married to Myra, a teacher from Scotland, and together they have proudly brought up their two professional daughters who have thrived on the rigours of moving around the world.